 Pat’s and Geno’s are not part of the Aquinas South Philly tour.
 This tour skips the tourist spots in favor of more personal insights by having students view our community through the eyes of a local teen.
-Students are challenged to explore the neighborhood with particularly observant eyes by participating in an urban scavenger hunt with Youth Voices (group of local teens) serving as their guides.
-Students are encouraged to dialogue with the Youth Voices on any topic from their favorite hang out spot to the joys and challenges of living in an urban environment.
-Students should leave the experience feeling more comfortable in urban environments, with a better understanding of the diversity within South Philadelphia, and maybe even some new street smarts.
+Students are challenged to explore the neighborhood with particularly observant eyes by participating in an urban scavenger hunt with our Youth Encounter Team serving as their guides.
+Students are encouraged to dialogue with the teens on any topic from their favorite hang out spot to the joys and challenges of life in South Philly.
+Students should leave the experience feeling more comfortable in urban environments, with a better understanding of the diversity within Philadelphia, and maybe even some new street smarts.

 Topical Speakers and Related Dialogue

 - Understanding cultural humility and intercultural competency

 - Beautiful Walls: Reclaiming Urban Space through Mural Making

 - U.S. Immigration Policy and the Need for Reform